Peergos/Peergos/README.md

  - The rest is coded to run on JVM to get portability and speed, predominantly Java

 3.0 Nodes
- - Types of node in decreasing order of reliability: Core node,
  - The Core nodes are highly reliable nodes.
 They store the username <--> public key mapping and the encrypted pending follow requests.
 Eventually we hope to put this small amount of data in a blockchain for full decentralization.
- - A new node contacts a publc Peergos server to join the network
+ - A new node contacts any public Peergos server to join the network

 4.0 Trust
  - New versions of the software will be delivered through Peergos itself.
 (Able to be turned off by the user if desired)
  - A user who trusts a public Peergos server (and the SSL Certificate authority chain) can use the web interface over TLS
  - A less trusting user can run a Peergos server on their own machine and use the web interface over localhost
+ - A paranoid user can run a Peergos server on their own machine and use the native GUI, and optionally a U2F device

 4.0 Logging in
- - A user's username is salted with the hash of their password and then run through scrypt (with paramters 17, 8, 1, 96) to generate a symmertic key, an encrypting keypair and a signing keypair.
+ - A user's username is salted with the hash of their password and then run through scrypt (with parameters 17, 8, 1, 96) to generate a symmetric key, an encrypting keypair and a signing keypair.
 This means that a user can log in from any machine without transfering any keys, and also that their keys are protected from a brute force attack (see slides above for cost estimate).

 5.0 Encryption
  - private keys never leave client node